We support an XML deployment descriptor for configuring the ActiveMQ Message Broker. There are many things which can be configured such as

 </systemUsage>

-<!-- The transport connectors ActiveMQ will listen to -->
+The transport connectors expose ActiveMQ Classic over a given protocol to

 <transportConnectors>